 Do You Need Programmable Buttons?

-A typical mouse will come with two buttons and one wheel in the middle to scroll down with.
-However, there are different mouses types on the market which come with extra buttons.
-Those buttons are tailored for professionals who may work on specific fields, like graphic design.
+A typical mouse will have two buttons and one wheel in the middle to scroll down with.
+However, different mouses types on the market come with extra buttons tailored for professionals who may work in specific fields, like graphic design.

-Those extra buttons on the mouse will let you map them for particular functions which might come in handy when you are using them repeatedly.
-If you program those buttons to your preferences it will make your work life more comfortable and more productive.
+Those extra buttons on the mouse will let you map them for particular functions, which might come in handy when using them repeatedly.
+Programing those buttons to your preferences will make your work life more comfortable and productive.

 The 5 Best Mice for Graphic Designers

-Logitech produces some of the best computer mice out there on the market, and when I’ve tried this mouse for the first time, I immediately fall in love with it.
+Logitech produces some of the best computer mice out there on the market, and when I tried this mouse for the first time, I immediately fell in love with it.
 It has an excellent ergonomy which fits my hand perfectly.
 This mouse has a tracking DPI of about 4000 and customizable buttons.

 It has an ergonomic shape and is wireless.

-You will have a tough time using it if you are left-handed, and for some, it might be a bit too big for their hand.
+You will have a tough time using it if you are left-handed; for some, it might be a bit too big for their hand.

-If you are a Mac user and you haven’t checked out this mouse from Apple yet, then you should consider trying it out.
+If you are a Mac user and haven’t checked out this mouse from Apple yet, you should consider trying it out.
 It has a dpi of about 1000 and provides excellent tracking.

 It has an elegant and simple design.

-The only downside of this mouse is that you need to install third party software’s to use it on a pc.
+The only downside of this mouse is installing third-party software to use it on a pc.

 3. Anker 2.4g Wireless Vertical Ergonomic Optical Mouse

-This mouse has a lot of useful features.
+This mouse has a lot of valuable features.
 One of them will let you control the dpi of your mouse.
-You can choose from 800/1200/1600 dpi, depending on your needs.
+Depending on your needs, you can choose from 800/1200/1600 dpi.

 It has programmable buttons.

-The only things I can complain about is that programmable buttons do not work on Apple computers.
+The only thing I can complain about is that programmable buttons do not work on Apple computers.

 I know another mouse from Logitech.
-But Logitech makes great products, and I used to own this mouse, but when I switched from making designs on the laptop to making them on a desktop computer I’ve changed the mouse as well.
+But Logitech makes excellent products, and I used to own this mouse.
+Still, when I switched from making designs on the laptop to making them on a desktop computer, I also changed the mouse.

-You can pair it with up to three devices and has a brilliant battery life span.
+You can pair it with up to three devices, and it has a brilliant battery life span.